 ERG has a clear and active commitment to strengthening the social fabric of the countries and communities in which we operate.
-In addition to our regular investments in education and healthcare infrastructure and services across the African continent, our Clean Cobalt & Copper Framework formalises our strategy for addressing the challenges associated with the responsible and sustainable production of cobalt and copper.
-Metalkol RTR is ERG's flagship roll-out of the concepts articulated by the framework.
+In addition to our regular investments in education and healthcare infrastructure and services across the African continent, the Clean Cobalt & Copper Framework formalises our strategy for addressing the challenges associated with the responsible and sustainable production of cobalt and copper.

-The implementation of the framework aims to be a driver for social, economic and environmental change and we intend to raise the bar for how we do business in a fragile context such as DRC.
+The implementation of the Framework aims to be a driver for social, economic and environmental change and we intend to raise the bar for how we do business in a fragile context such as DRC.
 We will employ revisions to this document as part of our annual sustainability programme planning.
-Our first report on performance against the Clean Cobalt Framework was published in 2019 and our second, against the Clean Cobalt & Copper Framework, will be published in 2021.